Birch Communications: Recent developments (2015–2017)

 In January 2015, Birch announced an expansion of its office in Emporia, Kansas.
 In February that same year, Birch launched a fiber-based network expansion in Houston, Los Angeles and Washington, D.C.
 Also that month, BenchmarkPortal awarded Birch their Center of Excellence award for customer service for the third consecutive year.
 In April 2015, Birch began expanding Metro-Fiber in Dallas, Houston, Denver, and Los Angeles.
 As a result, at the time Birch served 686 buildings nationwide with its fiber network, also reaching around 20,000 businesses with ethernet and voice services.

 In May 2015, a federal judge ruled Birch would not be required to release customer information despite a subpoena issued by Rightscorp in regard to copyright infringement issues.
 5Linx sold its telecommunications branch to Birch Communications, also in May 2015, and the following month Birch acquired the customer assets of OrbitCom, Inc., a voice a data solutions provider.
 In August 2015, Birch Communications was named one of the 2015 Fastest-Growing Private Companies in America by Inc. Magazine, ranking No. 2,563 with a three-year growth rate of 143%.
 It was the sixth time that Birch ranked on the list, following 2004, 2009, 2010, 2011, and 2012.

 Birch acquired Primus Telecommunications Canada, a large telecom reseller, in January 2016.
 Based in Toronto, Ontario, Canada, Primus added around 200,000 residential customers and 23,000 business clients in Canada, as well as residential customers in the United States and Puerto Rico.

 Acquisition by Fusion

 On May 7, 2018 Fusion Connect Inc. closed the acquisition of Birch Communications Holdings, Inc. The transaction carried a total enterprise value of approximately $600 million, consisting of approximately 50 million shares of Fusion common stock and the refinancing of $444 million of Birch indebtedness.
 The combined entity will own about 31,000 route miles of fiber optic cabling.

+On June 15, 2019, Fusion filed for Chapter 11 bankruptcy.
+The company emerged from bankruptcy on January 14, 2020.